Diary of a Network Geek

 Hitting the Cardio

-Filed under: Bavarian Death Cake of Love,Criticism, Marginalia, and Notes,Life Goals,Life, the Universe, and Everything,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:52 am for you boring, normal people.
+Filed under: Bavarian Death Cake of Love,Criticism, Marginalia, and Notes,Life Goals,Life, the Universe, and Everything,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:52 am for you boring, normal people.

 I hate it when the doctors are right.